Kong/insomnia-docs/docs/insomnia/enterprise-configure-azure-saml.md

 #### Configuring SAML Settings

-5. **Basic SAML Configuration:** Copy the Identifier from Insomnia into Azure's Identifier field.
+5. **Basic SAML Configuration:** Copy the "Audience Restriction" field from Insomnia into a new Azure's Identifier field.

    ![microsoft entra saml identity id](../assets/images/microsoft-entra-saml-identity-id.jpg)

 6. **Setting Reply and Sign-On URLs:** Copy the SSO URL from Insomnia into both the Reply URL and the Sign-On URL in Azure.
+Note: the copied SSO URL is the same for both fields on Azure.

     ![insomnia copy microsoft entra saml into org config](../assets/images/insomnia-copy-microsoft-entra-saml-into-org-config.jpg)